 We’re now set to start translating our Beaver Builder website.

-Check out how fast we translated the Services area in Italian:
+Check out how fast we translated the Services area into Italian:

 You can find all the strings on your page in the TranslatePress editor list of strings drop-down.
 There are keyboard shortcuts available to speed up the translation process and make it easier for you to navigate through all the text on a page.